 - Coming off the London train go over the bridge and exit Yalding Railway Station by a gate in the fence just before the station building.
 Go out through the small station car park to the main road, and turn left (where to turn right goes over the railway crossing) your direction 75°.
 You have a new housing development on your left-hand side.
 In 120 metres, just before the bridge over the River Medway, turn left on a signed Medway Valley footpath on the left-hand bank of the river, your direction 15°.
 (Your route will follow the Greensand Way and its arrows as far as the church beyond Roydon Hall).

 - In 110 metres fork left away from the river, your direction 340 ° and between concrete fences, to pass the end of the new housing development under construction on your left.
 In 100 metres go over a stile and cross the railway line and go up the concrete steps on the other side, over a stile and then turn half right, your direction 325°, across a large, open field, with a post and wire fence on your immediate right-hand side.

-- In 280 metres, and beyond the end of the wire fence on your right, you come to the corner of the field, pass a barrier and then cross a stile into a field where you turn left , your direction 280°.
+- In 280 metres, and beyond the end of the wire fence on your right, you come to the corner of the field.
+Go pass a barrier and then cross a stile into a field where you turn left , your direction 280°.
 Follow the barbed-wire and mesh fence on your left-hand side and in 230 metres you exit the field over a stile and go straight across the B2015 to continue straight on to the left of no.1 White Cottage, your direction 290°.
 In 55 metres go over a stile and straight on, gently uphill along the left-hand edge of a field of ponies, donkeys and ducks, exiting the field in 160 metres, by a stile in its top left-hand corner, turning right to continue in your previous direction (280°) over a large open field towards the woods.